rahilsk203/gitAuto/README.md

 **Outside a Git repository**: You'll see options for creating or cloning repositories.

+## 🧠 Smart Error Resolver

+gitAuto now includes an intelligent error resolver that automatically detects and fixes common Git issues:

+### What it can fix:
+- Git index lock issues
+- Repository initialization problems
+- Permission errors
+- Large file handling
+- Corrupted Git index
+- Merge conflicts
+- Branch configuration issues
+- Authentication problems
+- Network connectivity issues
+- Git configuration errors
+- Remote repository issues
+- Disk space problems

+### How it works:
+When gitAuto encounters an error during any Git operation, it automatically analyzes the error message and attempts to resolve it.
+If a fix is available, it applies the fix and retries the operation.
+If not, it falls back to detailed error explanations and suggestions.

+This feature makes gitAuto much more resilient and user-friendly, especially for beginners who might encounter common Git issues.

 ## 📱 Android Support (Termux)

 Yes, gitAuto works on Android!
 Install it in Termux: